 So when the chips were down against Shorewood, Kiehm rattled off late TD runs of 30, 11 and 69 yards to bring the Glory Cup back home where it belonged.

 All I know about the top left picture is that’s the Glory Cup.
 My guess is that’s a Shorewood guy handing it to the Bay.
 Glory Cup banquets were held back then, with the Bay and Shorewood teams and fans attending.
-I also know that’s Bay junior Jim Mitchell (another ridiculously superb 1940’s Bay athlete, overall State High Hurdle record-holder, great football player, etc.) and Joe Kiehm.
+I also know that’s Bay junior Jim Mitchell (another ridiculously superb 1940’s Bay athlete, overall State High Hurdle record-holder, great football player, nobody seems to have heard of him, etc.) and Joe Kiehm.

-Joe was named First-Team All-Suburban giving him back-to-back First-Team nods.
-He’s one of three Bay athletes to be First-Team All-Suburban in football their junior and senior seasons.
+Joe was named 1st-Team All-Suburban giving him back-to-back 1st-Team nods.
+He’s one of three Bay athletes to be 1st-Team All-Suburban in football their junior and senior seasons.
 The others are lineman Tom Ford in 1953-1954 and fullback Tom Jankowski in 1961-1962.